-The Exchange proposes to amend the Fee Schedule regarding connectivity to the Exchange.
-Specifically, the Exchange proposes to amend Sections 5a) and b) of the Fee Schedule to increase the network connectivity fees for the 1 Gigabit ("Gb") fiber connection, the 10Gb fiber connection, and the 10Gb ultra-low latency ("ULL") fiber connection, which are charged to both Members 3 and non-Members of the Exchange for connectivity to the Exchange's primary/secondary facility.
+Specifically, the Exchange proposes to amend Sections 5(a) and (b) of the Fee Schedule to increase the network connectivity fees for the 1 Gigabit ("Gb") fiber connection, the 10Gb fiber connection, and the 10Gb ultra-low latency ("ULL") fiber connection, which are charged to both Members 3 and non-Members of the Exchange for connectivity to the Exchange's primary/ secondary facility.
 The Exchange also proposes to increase the network connectivity fees for the 1Gb and 10Gb fiber connections for connectivity to the Exchange's disaster recovery facility.
 Each of these connections are shared connections, and thus can be utilized to access both the Exchange and the Exchange's affiliate, Miami International Securities Exchange, LLC ("MIAX").
 These proposed fee increases are collectively referred to herein as the "Proposed Fee Increases."

-The Exchange initially filed the Proposed Fee Increases on July 31, 2018, designating the Proposed Fee Increases effective August 1, 2018.4 The First Proposed Rule Change was published for comment in the Federal Register on August 13, 2018.5 The Commission received one comment letter on the proposal.6 The Proposed Fee Increases remained in effect until they were temporarily suspended pursuant to a suspension order (the "Suspension Order") issued by the Commission on September 17, 2018.7 The Suspension Order also instituted proceedings to determine whether to approve or disapprove the proposed rule change.8

-The Healthy Markets Letter argued that the Exchange did not provide sufficient information in its filing to support a finding that the proposal is consistent with the Act.
+The Exchange initially filed the Proposed Fee Increases on July 31, 2018, designating the Proposed Fee Increases effective August 1, 2018.4 The First Proposed Rule Change was published for comment in the Federal Register on August 13, 2018.5 The Commission received one comment letter on the proposal.6 The Proposed Fee Increases remained in effect until they were temporarily suspended pursuant to a suspension order (the "Suspension Order") issued by the Commission on September 17, 2018.7 The Suspension Order also instituted proceedings to determine whether to approve or disapprove the First Proposed Rule Change.8 sufficient information in its filing to support a finding that the proposal is consistent with the Act.
 Specifically, the Healthy Markets Letter objected to the Exchange's reliance on the fees of other exchanges to demonstrate that its fee increases are consistent with the Act.
 In addition, the Healthy Markets Letter argued that the Exchange did not offer any details to support its basis for asserting that the Proposed Fee Increases are consistent with the Act.